wolfSSL/wolfProvider/README.md

 #### Purpose

-The `wics` branch serves as a **storage and publishing branch** for generated `.wic` Disk Images produced by the wolfProvider CI pipelines.
-These artifacts are automatically uploaded here for testing, validation, and distribution workflows.
+The `wics` branch serves as a **storage and publishing branch** for generated `.wic.xz` Disk Images produced by the wolfProvider CI pipelines.
+These files get converted to `.xz` files so that we can successfully compress and export them to Github.
+These artifacts are then automatically uploaded here for decompression, testing, validation, and testing in workflows.

 #### Usage